 Race on the Agenda (ROTA) is a social policy research organisation that focuses on issues impacting on Black, Asian and minority ethnic communities.
 Its policy priorities are mental health, education and criminal justice.
 Working with communities impacted by systemic racism, ROTA helps create the policies and practices to tackle inequality.

-Wipers Youth CIC is a social enterprise providing specialist provision for young people involved with the youth justice system.
+Wipers is a CIC providing specialist provision for young people involved with the youth justice system.
 It offers three main services: one-to-one support and supervision; group work programmes; and specialist mentoring.

 On a mission to address discrimination within the criminal justice system and create equity within society, UNJUST specialises in challenging policing practices and policies that disproportionately impact Black, Asian and ethnic minority communities.
 UNJUST undertakes research, provides services and operates a legal referral service for those in need of advice or representation.